jdolan/Objectively/README.md

 Overview
 ---
-Objectively brings syntactic sugar and basic OO concepts to c99.
+Objectively brings syntactic sugar and basic OO concepts to c.
+It requires c99 and the GNU c compiler (gcc).

 Adding Objectively to your project
 ---